 Acute Care Physical Therapy

 In addition to our inpatient and outpatient physical therapy programs, Rusk Rehabilitation provides physical therapy services to many patients at NYU Langone’s Tisch Hospital, Kimmel Pavilion, NYU Langone Orthopedic Hospital, and NYU Langone Hospital—Brooklyn who are still in the acute phase of recovery from illness or injury.
-This includes adults and children with general medical issues, orthopaedic and postsurgical conditions, neurological impairments, vascular deficits, and cardiac and pulmonary impairments.
+This includes adults and children with general medical issues, orthopedic and postsurgical conditions, neurological impairments, vascular deficits, and cardiac and pulmonary impairments.

 The goal is to prepare patients for a safe discharge from the hospital, or in the case of patients who have additional physical therapy needs, get them ready for the next phase of their rehabilitation.
 Depending on your condition, this next phase of treatment may be at a long-term acute care hospital, an acute or subacute rehabilitation facility, home care services, or outpatient physical therapy.